Skip to main content

 In Japan, JTB provides a rating system that assesses hotels based on their facilities, service, and hospitality.
 The Japanese system also takes into account the unique aspects of traditional Japanese inns, known as ryoukans.

-You may be wondering: how do hotels get stars?
-The specifics depend on the rating system that you’re being recognised under, but there are some consistent aspects that highly rated hotels have mastered:
+The specifics depend on the rating system that your hotel is being recognised under, but there are some consistent aspects that highly rated hotels have mastered:

 • Room quality: Comfortable size, quality furnishings, effective soundproofing, air conditioning/heating, and cleanliness.